charlesneimog/py4pd/docs/python-users/obj-vars.md

 -   :fontawesome-brands-python: __Example__

-    This function set a value for a object internal variable.
+    This function sets a value for an object internal variable.

     ``` python
     import pd